A data breach refers to an incident that includes the illegal viewing or unauthorized access of data by an application or individual.

 What are your next steps?
-For security staff and front-line IT, there are two significant sets of actions to take just after an attack which are short-term and long-term.
+For security staff and front-line IT, there are two significant sets of actions.
+That is to take just after an attack which is short-term and long-term.

-In the short term, steps must be taken instantaneously to stop the bleeding of critical data assets and should preserve forensic evidence which will be useful during the remediation and investigation process.
+In the short term, steps must be taken instantaneously to stop the bleeding of critical data assets.
+It should preserve forensic evidence which will be useful during the remediation and investigation process.

-Once you make it through a breach, your organization will have to take long-term actions to reduce the risk of another breach.
+Once you make it through a breach, your organization will have to take long-term actions to reduce the risks.

 Stakeholders and Security professionals must also adapt their security plans.
 Depending on the condition, a targeted attack may include the theft of source code, negotiation data, or valuable intellectual property.
-Organizations need to be prepared to respond, mitigate, and identify a targeted attack.
+Organizations need to prepare a response, mitigate, and identify target attacks.